Capital Gains Property Valuation Services

 The reason to have the asset valued prior to gifting, is to objectively assess the value of the asset with view to mitigation of tax.

-What is a 1982 Market Valuation?
+What is a 1982 market valuation?

 For any property purchased before April 1982, obtaining a valuation from an RICS Registered Valuer could save you a considerable amount of money at the point of sale.
 Capital Gains Tax is usually calculated by deducting the price assumed to be ascribed to the property as at 1982, then assessed against the sale value, so as to assess the Gain and the taxation that flows form that Gain.